Lookahead syntax

 Here, LA1() look at the token that follows modifiers().

-• Note that unlike pure semantic predict that is evaluate inline inside the rule method, embedded semantic predicts are evaluated in the syntactic predict method (eg. _synPredict0()).
 As such, embedded semantic predicts should not reference any local variables in the rule method.

 void AttributeSection(FormatBuffer buf) #AttributeSection : {}